cf-platform-eng/isv-ci-generator/README.md

     cd <project parent>
     yo isv-ci:helm <your-test-name> # Test scaffold for helm test is generated in <project parent>/<your-test-name>
     ```
     Follow the instructions provided by the generator to get started.
-Instructions to enhance the default test can be found [here](./docs/customize-test.md)
+Instructions to enhance the default helm test can be found [here](./docs/customize-test.md).

 ## Development